Google Tag Manager Update 2026: GTM Containers Become Google Tags

 What is the difference between the GTM container ID and the product ID in the new update?

 Every new Google Tag will have both a GTM container ID (GTM-XXXXXX) and a product ID (G-XXXXXX or AW-XXXXXX).
-Deploying with the GTM ID gives full container functionality including custom HTML, third-party tags, and advanced triggers.
+Deploying with the GTM ID gives full container functionality.
 Deploying with the product ID restricts the container to Google product tags only, which is useful for governance in organizations concerned about GTM misuse.

-The visual event builder is a new GTM feature announced at Google Marketing Live 2026.
-It lets you walk through a conversion flow on your website and automatically generates tags, triggers, and variables based on your interactions with page elements, similar to WYSIWYG editors in CRO tools like VWO and Optimizely.
+The visual tagging feature lets you walk through a conversion flow on your website and automatically generates tags, triggers, and variables based on your interactions with page elements.
+It is currently available in beta for Google Ads purchase conversions.

 Ready to Supercharge Your Workflow?